treverhines/SlipPy/README.md

 ## Features
  * Simultaneous inversion of GPS and InSAR data
  * Laplacian smoothing
- * estimation of up to three slip components and as few as one
+ * Estimation of up to three slip components and as few as one
- * easily customizable bounds on slip direction
+ * Easily customizable bounds on slip direction
- * conversions between geodetic and cartesian coordinate systems are all handled under the hood
+ * Conversions between geodetic and cartesian coordinate systems are all handled under the hood

 ## Limitations

  * SlipPy currently allows for only one planar fault segment

 ## Dependencies
 SlipPy requires a fortran compiler for the Okada 1992 dislocation solution (thanks to Ben Thompson for making the wrapper https://github.com/tbenthompson/okada_wrapper).
 As for python packages, SlipPy just requires numpy, scipy, matplotlib, and basemap.
+Some of the example scripts make plots using the viridis colormap, which is new in matplotlib 1.5.
+SlipPy also makes extensive use of the numpy.einsum function, which has different behavior in older versions of numpy.
+It is best to make sure that all these packages are up to date.

 ## Installation
 download SlipPy